h-fuzzy-logic/explainability-fairness-safety-for-ai/README.md

 ### Enterprise Protectors
 If you are a C-Suite or other member of an AI Governance committee, this information can help you learn how:
-:ballot_box_with_check: Other companies approach trustworthy AI
+* Other companies approach trustworthy AI
-:ballot_box_with_check: To assess AI products and models
+* To assess AI products and models
-:ballot_box_with_check: To ask better questions about AI products
+* To ask better questions about AI products

 #### Recommended:
 1. To understand what can go wrong start with [examples of AI gone wrong](/ai-gone-wrong/README.md) and [these books](/resources/README.md)